timmyb824/timmyb824/README.md

 I run a home-lab within my house and even though its small, it is a blast to play with and I learn a lot from it.
 The following equipment is what I have in my home-lab:

 - **Dell Optiplex 5000 PC**: running Proxmox VE
-- **Two Beelink Mini PCs**: one running Proxmox VE and one running primary pihole for local dns
+- **Two Beelink Mini PCs**: one running Proxmox VE and one running primary adguard-home for local dns
-- **RasberryPI3**: runs backup pihole and act as qdevice for Proxmox HA
+- **RasberryPI3**: runs backup adguard-home and acts as qdevice for Proxmox HA
 - **Synology NAS** (DS416slim): for file and object storage (via minio)
 - **eero6 router & mesh network**
 - **TP-Link un-managed gig switch**